Program Overview

 Key Initiatives

-Timeline: FY2026–FY2030 (one-time application due 2025, annual milestones and reporting required)
+Timeline: FY2026–FY2030 (one-time state application by November 2025; funding distributed annually; annual progress and expenditure reporting required)

 US - 2026 - Federal RHTP Summary 2026-2030